Sucker Bait: Plot summary

 The story concerns the starship George G. Grundy, or Triple G., which has been chartered by the "Confederacy of Worlds" to investigate "Junior".
 The only nonscientist among the passengers of the Triple G. is 20-year-old Mark Annuncio of the "Mnemonic Service", who has been trained from the age of five to memorize and correlate vast amounts of information.

 Over a century earlier, an attempt to colonize Junior had failed.
 After nearly two years on the planet, all 1,337 colonists had died for reasons unknown.
 The scientists of the Triple G. and Annuncio have the mission to find out what killed them.
 For the first two weeks after landing, everyone remains aboard while the scientists take readings.
-After Rodriguez, the expedition's microbiologist, declares that the local life forms are noninfectious, a handful of scientists, plus Annuncio, travel to the original site of the colony.
+After the expedition's microbiologist Rodriguez declares that the local life forms are noninfectious, Annuncio and a handful of scientists travel to the original site of the colony.

 Relations between the scientists and Annuncio deteriorate rapidly.
 The Mnemonics are loners by nature, and their training makes them even more so.
 The mere mention of a word such as "albedo" causes Annuncio to mentally see a parade of planetary albedo numbers in his mind, inhibiting his ability to process conversation.
 The scientists, on the other hand, as specialists, tend to be contemptuous of a professional generalist like Annuncio.
 When Annuncio asks Rodriguez to explain how he came to a conclusion, the microbiologist regards the request as an affront to his professional reputation, and refuses to answer.
 The other scientists manage to offend Annuncio in various ways, as well.

 When Annuncio finally realizes that the abnormally high concentration of beryllium in the soil and plants of Junior was what killed the colonists, and that they all have to leave immediately, he does not trust the scientists to deal with it.
-He returns to the ship and persuades the crew to mutiny and take the ship off from the planet.
+He returns to the ship and persuades the crew to mutiny and take off from the planet.
 The captain is barely able to convince the crew to stop at the colony site to pick up the scientists.
 When Annuncio is put on trial for fomenting the mutiny, he explains his actions, is acquitted, and the ship returns to the Earth to seek medical treatment for its crew for beryllium poisoning.